SamMintah/SpePas-docs/source/index.html.md

 }
 ```

-### Usage Notes

-- The `changePassword` mutation updates the password for the user associated with the provided user ID.
-- Provide the user's ID, old password, and the new desired password in the mutation input.
+Upon successful password change, the API will respond with the user's ID, phone number, full name, and city:

 ## Initiate Password Reset